Overview

 Eligibility

-Children and youth are referred to the Thameswood interdisciplinary team because of significant behavioural and/or mental health concerns.
-Community services, such as doctors, respite, school, behaviour services and mental health services are already involved and often struggling with how to meet the clients needs.
-The family and community need an interdisciplinary and comprehensive approach to bring together existing information and develop an integrated plan.
+Children and youth are referred to CPRI inpatient services because of significant behavioural and/or mental health concerns.
+Community services, such as doctors, respite, school, behaviour and mental health services are already involved and often the child/youth’s needs cannot be met within the local system.
+The family and community need an interdisciplinary and comprehensive assessment to develop a better understanding of the adolescent child or youth.
+Our team will form an integrated plan to best support the child or youth in their home community.

 Unit 5